Avenger Optimization (XCOM2)

 The laboratory does not synergize with any other facilities.

 The Advanced Warfare Center provides a dedicated facility for soldiers to receive medical care; soldiers will be automatically assigned here when wounded, and healing speed is improved by 50% when it is available.
 Additionally, one healthy soldier may be assigned here at a time to retrain their abilities.

-One Engineer may be staffed here, increasing the healing rate to a total of 100%.
+One Scientist may be staffed here, increasing the healing rate to a total of 100%.

 As you will almost always have wounded soldiers, this facility synergizes well with the Workshop.